 #2.
 “Buy Term Invest the Difference” – The Savings on a Term Policy Can be Invested

 Both Dave Ramsey and Suze Orman say that the money you save on a term policy can be better invested elsewhere and earn you a higher rate of investment.

 Most whole life policies won’t break even for the first 7 to 10 years.

 Dave Ramsey says that the average rate of return on a whole life policy is just 2.6%.

 (On a universal life policy, the average rate of return is 4.2%, and on a variable life insurance policy, the average rate of return is 7.4%.)

-On the other hand, the average rate of return on the same mutual funds which you can invest in outside of a permanent policy, according to the Consumer Federation of America is 12%.
-And a lot of my friends are doing even better than that investing passively in real estate.
+On the other hand, according to the Consumer Federation of America, the average rate of return on the same mutual funds which you can invest in outside of a permanent policy is 12%.

-Do you think you can outearn 2.6% in the stock market or real estate market?
+Do you think you can outearn 2.6% in the stock market or in real estate?

 In fact, I recently asked 7 personal finance experts if they had already maxed out their 401k and IRA, and were being pitched whole life, what would be a better investment.
 Here were their answers.

 Term vs. Whole Life Insurance: Suze Orman’s Take